In This Article

 With the Lepide Data Security Platform, enterprises can get full visibility into the security states and changes being made to their permissions, configurations, and sensitive data.
 With pre-defined reports, real time alerts, and intelligent anomaly spotting, security teams can identify events and changes taking place that could indicate data breaches.

 The Lepide Data Security Platform allows you to identify where your valuable data is, see who has access to it, analyze the behavior of your users, and audit security states and changes.
-If you’d like to see this in action, schedule a demo with one of our engineers or start a free trial today.
+If you’d like to see this in action, schedule a demo with one of our engineers.

 Philip Robinson